-- That an appropriate risk appetite is established covering FC; - the FC Function is adequately resourced and independent of business lines; - that Senior Management develops, implements and effectively oversees a robust FC Programme; - compliance with applicable FC laws and regulations Group-wide; and - that systems and controls for compliance with the FC Programme are reviewed and approved annually.
+- That an appropriate risk appetite is established covering FC; - The FC Function is adequately resourced and independent of business lines; - That Senior Management develops, implements and effectively oversees a robust FC Programme; - Compliance with applicable FC laws and regulations group-wide; - That systems and controls for compliance with the FC Programme are reviewed and approved annually.

-The Group Board approves the overall FC Programme, and the supporting FC Policies and Standards, on an annual basis after having been reviewed and recommended for approval by the Group Compliance Oversight Committee and Group Board Audit Committee.
+The Group Board approves the overall FC Programme (this document), and the supporting FC Policies and Standards, on an annual basis after having been reviewed and recommended for approval by the Group Compliance Oversight Committee and Group Board Audit Committee.